rodrigo-arenas/pyworkforce/docs/index.rst

 pyworkforce
 ===========
-Common tools for workforce management, schedule and optimization problems built on top of packages like google's or-tools and custom modules.
+Standard tools for workforce management, queue, scheduling, and optimization problems.

 #########################################################################

 This package implements a python interface for common problems in operations research applied to queue and scheduling problems, among others.